monaca/monaca-cli/README.md

 It also supports the command line options from Cordova CLI.
 The following options exactly follows the same behavior to Cordova, and Monaca Cloud is not used in this case.

 ```
-info  ..........  show info about Cordova environment
 platform  ......  add, update and remove platforms
 prepare  .......  prepare project for build
 compile  .......  build the project
-run  ...........  deploys project on a device / emulator
+run  ...........  deploy project on a device / emulator
 build  .........  shortcut for compile, then prepare
 emulate  .......  run project in emulator
-serve  .........  runs a local web server for assets
+serve  .........  run a local web server for assets
 ```